 We offer a comprehensive solution built on top of our hosted CRM managed services that gives companies outsourcing IT options of either one component or handing over their entire IT infrastructure to us.
 Outsourcing IT by simply leveraging our hosted CRM managed services Exchange infrastructure would be a great example of using us for one component.
 The flip side outsourcing IT option would be to leverage our infrastructure and know-how, and allow us to host and manage all of your IT through our IT managed services.
-In this IT managed services model, all workstations on the network are centrally managed via a Windows domain.
+In this outsourced IT services model, all workstations on the network are centrally managed via a Windows domain.
 Individual machine security policies and applications are pushed out via Group Policy (GP).
 Windows security updates are automatically installed via Windows Server Update Services (WSUS).
 Workstations can easily be re-imaged via Windows Remote Installation Services (RIS).
 Machines can be formatted and brought back up again to full functionality within two hours with our IT managed services.

 The set of GP that governs security roles and user rights assignment is contained in Active Directory (AD), where all of your user authentication data resides.
 AD makes use of Domain Controllers (DC’s) to store this data: DC’s are not only located at your local site, but also at the data center and a secondary location.
 Information is being synchronized and reconciled constantly between the different machines in 20-minute intervals.